Uneven Pavement and Settling Sidewalks Can Cause Slip and Falls in Indiana

 The American Society of Testing and Materials (ASTM International) is a group that started in 1898 designed to help make the world more safe by combining a variety of professions such as engineers, architects and other safety professionals by enacting standards for safe living, including walkways.
 These guidelines perform a function -- helping businesses and landowners see what is required to keep a property safe and "up to code."
 A landowner who violates the guidelines might be found to be negligent in a court of law for not following safety rules -- even if the landowner is unaware the ASTM rules exist.
 (See ASTM 1637 for the guideline on safe walkways).

-If an uneven pavement situation was unreasonably dangerous, such that an employee or other reasonable person would have noted that it was dangerous and respond to it appropriately, but the owner of the property in question failed to do so, this information might be used in a premises liability lawsuit.
+If an uneven pavement situation was unreasonably dangerous, such that an employee or other reasonable person would have noticed that it was dangerous and warned pedestrians of fixed the problem, but the owner of the property in question failed to do so, this evidence of a failure to warn or failure to inspect might be used in a premises liability lawsuit.
 Premises owners have a duty to exercise reasonable care to protect Indiana customers from foreseeable dangers on their premises.

 Call or text (877) 225-5742.